hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-session-analysis/README.md

 nor a way to remove items from the basket.
 And the checkout page doesn't take any money, not ideal for the real world!

+#### Follow Along

+The actual steps accompanying these screenshots are as follows.
+You can do these too, or vary it, though obviously the latter will give different analysis results.

+* 1 Gloves, Hat, Scarf, _checkout_

+* 2 Gloves, _checkout_

+* 3 Gloves, Scarf, _checkout_

+* 4 Gloves, Hat, _checkout_

+* 5 Hat, Scarf, _checkout_

+* 6 Scarf, Hat, _checkout_

-#### NB Session Id
+#### Session Id

-For later reference, note that the page displays an HTTP session id, in this case _XXX_ although you'll get a different value.
+Note that the page displays an HTTP session id, in this case _HZ3230C826F6744BB595C7F95A6F4F3EDE_.
+The value changes each time we checkout.
+It's not normally something shown to the end user, but it's useful for following what's happening.
-![Reminder to replace XXX here with session id][ScreenshotTODO]

 You'll also see this listed in the JVM logs on both the *client* and *server* JVM logs.

+This HTTP session id is the key of the session object when stored in the "_jsessionid_" map.

 ### Step 2 : data analysis